rahulpundir019/A11y-Target-Size/README.md

 1. It might not work on every type of websites and on iframes.

 ### Credits:
-1. I have used [Target Size](https://github.com/stevefaulkner/targetsize) created by [Steve Faulkner](https://github.com/stevefaulkner) which is good to test Target size so check it out but because it does not work on some places and as a tester I found its testing UX not efficient.
-As I also want to see whole clickable/target area so that I can also identify overlapping cases clearly while going through websites so created mine accordingly.
+1. I have used [Target Size](https://github.com/stevefaulkner/targetsize) created by [Steve Faulkner](https://github.com/stevefaulkner) which is good to test Target size so check it out but because it does not work on some places(like dialog) and as a tester I found its testing UX not efficient, also as I also want to see whole clickable/target area so that I can also identify overlapping cases clearly while going through websites so created mine accordingly.
 2. Open AI ChatGPT 3.5😂